meddle0x53/pro.js/README.md

   See the 'Examples' section.

+## Compatibility
-## pro.js is compatible with all the ECMAScript 5 browsers
+  Pro.js is compatible with all the ECMAScript 5 browsers.
-  Like Google's Chrome, Mozilla's Firefox, Apple's Safari, Opera, and the newest IEs - 10 and 11 (Tested with chrome and firefox, will be tested agains the others soon).
+  For example Google's Chrome, Mozilla's Firefox, Apple's Safari, Opera, and the newest IEs - 10 and 11 (Tested with chrome and firefox, will be tested agains the others soon).

 ### Use in sites
 ```html